 Gordon chairs the Business Reference Panel, which is made up of regulatory experts from trade assoiciations, business bodies, professional bodies and individual businesses, helping to ensure that a broad business voice is heard by policy-makes across Government on regulatory matters.
 Gordon provided support to the Working group on product recalls and was part of the technical authorship team for development of the PAS 7100 Code of Practice on consumer product recalls and other corrective actions.
 Gordon has acted as an expert witness and delivered business support around product recall and safety issues.

 Alan Burge is an Associate Engineer at Arup leading the Façade Access and Maintenance team.
 Alan is currently based in London but has previously worked for Arup in Bristol and Doha, Qatar as well as working on Arup projects in other regions.

 Arup is an independent firm of designers, engineers, architects, planners, consultants and technical specialists working across every aspect of today’s built environment, as well as working collaboratively with leading architects and contractors and direct for end users.

 Alan has extensive knowledge and experience in the ‘Access for Maintenance’ field gained through the vast and iconic projects worked on worldwide for Arup in the past 15 years which range from initial concept to onsite commissioning and handover of installed systems.

-Stefan’s key strength is crisis management and Stefan and his team are currently advising the Royal Borough of Kensington and Chelsea following the Grenfell Tower fire in June 2017.
+Steffan’s key strength is crisis management and Steffan and his team are currently advising the Royal Borough of Kensington and Chelsea following the Grenfell Tower fire in June 2017.

 He is Chair of the Health and Safety Lawyers’ Association and has recently been asked to contribute to the House of Commons Justice Select Committee on subjects such as the sentencing guidelines.